Azure-Samples/load-testing-jmeter-plugins/README.md

 ### How to use plugin in GUI mode to design a JMX file

-In order to use the plugin, as mentioned in the previous section, the JAR file needs to be installed using plugin manager or manually coping the file to the JMeter plugin manager folder.
+In order to use the plugin, as mentioned in the previous section, the JAR file needs to be installed using plugin manager or manually copy the file to the JMeter plugin manager folder.
 If you copy the JAR file manually, you will need to add the following lines to your JMX file:

 ```xml